German travel firms says Greece bookings plunge

 Reports of animosity and even violence towards Germans over the hard austerity measures demanded by Chancellor Angela Merkel in return for bailouts, as well as fears of strikes, are keeping the world’s biggest spenders on foreign holidays away from Greece.

-Air Berlin (AB1.DE), Germany’s second largest airline, and Rewe, the retail and tourism group both said on Tuesday that bookings to Greece were around 30 percent below that of last year.
+Air Berlin, Germany’s second largest airline, and Rewe, the retail and tourism group both said on Tuesday that bookings to Greece were around 30 percent below that of last year.

 Tourism is a vital source of income for Greece, accounting for about a fifth of gross domestic product.